 The activated carbon filter removes organic gases, odors and fumes from the air.
 I prefer air purifiers which have actual carbon pellets.
 I am not very impressed with the activated carbon filter of Coway Airmega 150.
 It is still sufficient to do its job well.
 It is a non-costly sheet of carbon-woven fiber.
 Also, the lack of any supporting frame makes it flimsy.
 Its another story that it obtains rigidity after attaching to the HEPA filter’s frame.
 I expected a better carbon filter from Coway.
 Another upside is that you can go for cheaper replacement filters from other brands.
 Just cut them to size and you are ready to go.

 There’s a pre-filter which you have already come to know above.
 It traps fine strands of fiber, larger dirt like hair and lint.
 Its a fine mesh which is washable and comes out easily with the help of a flap jutting out.
 It would have looked odd if not for the Coway name marked on it.
-The pre-filter does not come packed in any plastic as it has nothing to lose.
+The pre-filter does not come packed in any plastic cover.
 So, in summary the pre-filter comes out without having to open the air purifier’s front panel.
 Clean it frequently with a brush.

 FILTER REPLACEMENT INDICATOR

-When the time would come to change the filters, the Coway Airmega 150 would warn the same.
+When the time comes for changing the filters, the Coway Airmega 150 would warn you about it.
 There are two small LED lights to alert when the HEPA has run its course and similarly one for the deodorizing filter.
 You’d need to reset the warning by pressing the filter reset button for 3 seconds.

 FAN SPEED SETTING

-Not difficult to guess the number of fan speeds the Airmega 150 has.
-Yep you are right, it has 4 fan speeds settings including the AUTO mode.
-There’s a Silent level, Level 1, Level 2, and the AUTO mode.
-If you are not sure what AUTO mode is, it is a good thing to have.
+Its not difficult to guess the number of fan speeds the Airmega 150 has.
+It has 4 fan speeds settings viz a Silent level, Level 1, Level 2, and the AUTO mode.
+If you are not sure what AUTO mode is, Let me tell its a good thing to have.
 Air purifiers with Air quality indicators have particle sensors doing the air quality analysis in the background.
 In AUTO mode, the particle sensors becomes the brain of the air purifier.
 You do not need to worry about setting the optimum fan speed at all.
 This would be taken care by the air purifier on its own.

 You can observe the AUTO mode in action very easily.
 When some activity in the rooms stirs up dust or even frequent movements, the fan speed would adjust in order to clean the air.
 In AUTO mode, when the AQI light transitions from Green to Yellow or Red, the fan speed too increases and then decreases when the light turns Green again.